WilllGorman/Ctrl-Alt-Elite-Capstone-2023/README.md

 ## To use this app
 ### Disable Protection
-Due to time constraints, this project runs the API backend using HTTP protocol, while the front end uses HTTPS.
+This project runs the API backend using HTTP protocol, while the front end uses HTTPS.
 Because of this, most modern web browsers will block resources from HTTP sources for safety reasons.
 This means that the application will be unable to communicate with the back end.
 To counter this, the user must disable protection on the browser.
 #### In Firefox:
 1. Click the padlock icon in the address bar
 2. Click 'Connection Secure'